 ASA is committed to keeping our members informed on the implementation of this new regulation.
 Please contact Jim Kendzel at email@example.com with your questions or feedback.

-OSHA Tracking of Workforce Injuries and Illnesses Proposed Rule
+OSHA Tracking of Workplace Injuries and Illnesses Proposed Rule

-On September 28, 2018 ASA submitted comments on the proposed OSHA rule, Tracking of Workforce Injuries and Illnesses.
-In addition to ASA submitting comments expressing concern about the proposed rule, the ASA has also signed on to additional letters being submitted by the National Association of Manufactures (NAM) and the Coalition for Workforce Safety which support the comments directly noted in the ASA letter.
+On September 28, 2018 ASA submitted comments on the proposed OSHA rule, Tracking of Workplace Injuries and Illnesses.
+In addition to ASA submitting comments expressing concern about the proposed rule, the ASA has also signed on to additional letters being submitted by the National Association of Manufactures (NAM) and the Coalition for Workplace Safety which support the comments directly noted in the ASA letter.